typings/typings/docs/external-modules.md

 import * as littleOldJ from 'oldJ';
 ```

 This statement inserts `littleOldJ` into the current scope, containing all the exported bindings from `'oldJ'` aka jQuery.
 I said you were quirky.

 At this point you have jQuery in place but you're unable to make use of it in your TypeScript as jQuery does not ship with definitions in the box.
 It has no `jquery.d.ts`.

 Enter, stage left: Typings.

 You can `typings install jquery@1.6 --name oldJ` and Typings will bring in the jQuery type definitions in a way that satisfies the TypeScript compiler.
-Typings brings in the external module definition for jQuery and creates a local ambient version called `oldJ` which you can use in your project. (nb At the time of writing the [Typings Registry](https://github.com/typings/registry) does not contain a definition for jQuery; but that's only a matter of time.)
+Typings brings in the external module definition for jQuery and creates a local global version called `oldJ` which you can use in your project. (nb At the time of writing the [Typings Registry](https://github.com/typings/registry) does not contain a definition for jQuery; but that's only a matter of time.)

-This workflow is **not possible** with TSD / DefinitelyTyped because DT contains definitions which are ambient **already**.
+This workflow is **not possible** with TSD / DefinitelyTyped because DT contains definitions which are global **already**.

 Still a little confused?
 Stick with me; we'll step through an example which should make things much clearer.